BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 If you are enabling both iOS Universal Links and Android App Links, these keys in the following sections should be combined into a single parent item without duplicates.

-#### Android: Resolving issue with multiple support-lib v4
+#### Android: Resolving issue with multiple support-lib v4s

-Branch.IO doesn't depends on `android-support-v4` file.
-But in any case you will be integrating other Cordova plugins along with Branch.IO, here are possible ways to fix the issue:
+Branch.IO doesn't depend on the `android-support-v4` file.
+But in case you will be integrating other Cordova plugins along with Branch.IO, here are possible ways to fix the issue:

 * Adding `multiDexEnabled true` inside defaultConfig tag in `build.gradle`
 ```